aedoardo1990/EU-BikePlanner/README.md

 - [iloveimg](https://www.iloveimg.com/) - to compress and crop images
 - [tiny-img](https://tiny-img.com/webp/) - to convert images to webp format - since there are lots of images in the site, the webp format allows the website to be lighter when loading
 - [Figma](https://www.figma.com/)
+- [Pexals](https://www.pexels.com/) - source of the video popping out when the contact form has been sent

 ### Languages